 CSA shares cost $550, which can be divided into two payments of $275 each.
 CSA members can also sign up with another member and share the CSA and it’s cost.
-The farm is located at: 1400 Bicknell Way, Louisville, KY 40215, less than two miles from the Refuge where Gate of Hope has an office.
+The farm is located at: 1400 Bicknell Way, Louisville, KY 40215, less than two miles from Hope Place where Gate of Hope Ministries has an office.

 CSAs have become a popular way for consumers to buy local, seasonal food directly from a farmer.
 Here are the basics: a farmer offers a certain number of “shares” to the public.
 Typically the share consists of a box of vegetables, but other farm products may be included.
 Interested consumers purchase a share (aka a “membership” or a “subscription”) and in return receive a box (bag, basket) of seasonal produce each week throughout the farming season.This arrangement creates several rewards for both the farmer and the consumer: